Your career in Criminology

 About the program

-The Master of Criminology (Professional) program provides students with skill development and training as well as scholarly appreciation of crime, justice and forensic issues.
+The Master of Criminology (Professional) program provides you with skill development and training as well as scholarly appreciation of crime, justice and forensic issues.
 The program provides an understanding of a broad range of issues involving criminology theories, contemporary information on crime prevention, the theory and practice of punishment, criminal offenders, the police, courts and correctional institutions, including current crime and deviance issues.
-Students will be provided with both knowledge and research skills and techniques required for the analysis of criminological issues and an understanding of how to critically evaluate published research.
-At the end of the degree, candidates will have a professional portfolio detailing their research and practical expertise in their chosen vocational area.
+You will be provided with both knowledge and research skills and techniques required for the analysis of criminological issues and an understanding of how to critically evaluate published research.
+At the end of the program, you will undertake a professional portfolio involving your research and practical expertise in your chosen vocational area.
+Eligibility criteria applies to the professional placement option.
 The program duration is 4 semesters and 20 weeks (92 weeks).
 Show less

 |Program type||Masters Coursework|